Bat populations have plummeted in recent times, leading to them being added to the European Protected Species List in 1991.

 What can you do about it?

-Renovating or converting a building is listed as one of the activities that can harm bats and their habitats.
+Renovating or converting a building is listed as one of the activities that can harm bats and bat habitats.

 In most cases, you should be able to avoid harming bats and their habitats.